ayyappa-swamy/DSPGuideOctaveCode/README.md

-# DSPGuideOctaveCode
+# Octave_Works
-Octave version of all the code snippets discussed in dspguide.com
+This repository contains all the octave code files.